bott-j/pydbfilter/README.md

 ![Trend showing compressed output data from SDT in orange with input sine function in blue.](images/example2.png?raw=true)

+A DataFrame object may also be passed to filterPoints().
+In this case the first column will be used as time values and the second column as the magnitude.

-The same may be achieved using a DataFrame object:
+And example using a DataFrame object is shown below.

 ```
 import matplotlib.pyplot as plt